Hoist & Winch Operators

 On the job, you would:

-- Move levers, pedals, and throttles in order to stop, start, and regulate speeds of hoist or winch drums in response to hand, bell, buzzer, telephone, loud-speaker, or whistle signals, or by observing dial indicators or cable marks.
+Move levers, pedals, and throttles to stop, start, and regulate speeds of hoist or winch drums in response to hand, bell, buzzer, telephone, loud-speaker, or whistle signals, or by observing dial indicators or cable marks.

-- Observe equipment gauges and indicators and hand signals of other workers in order to verify load positions and/or depths.
+Observe equipment gauges and indicators and hand signals of other workers to verify load positions or depths.

 Engineering and Technology